Seha River Land

 The Seha River Land was a kingdom in Western Anatolia in the Late Bronze Age known from Hittite texts.
-Part of Arzawa, it was located north of Mira and south of Wilusa, and at one point controlled the island of Lazpa.
+Part of Arzawa, it was located north of Mira and south of Wilusa, and at one point controlled the island of Lazpa (modern Lesbos).

 History

+Late Bronze Age

 The Seha River Land was a reluctant vassal state of the Hittite Empire, and much of its known history was turbulent.
-The Annals of Mursili II recount how the Hittite king Mursili II consolidated power over the region around 1320 BC, crushing a revolt in which the Seha River Land partipated.
+The Annals of Mursili II recount how the Hittite king Mursili II consolidated power over the region around 1320 BC, crushing a revolt in which the Seha River Land participated.
 According to Mursili, he besieged the Seha River Land's capital and was on the verge of destroying it when he accepted a last minute mercy plea from King Manapa-Tarhunta's own mother, delivered right outside the city gates.
 A treaty was drawn up which confirmed Manapa-Tarhunta's status as a Hittite vassal, though he once again had to plead for mercy in the Manapa-Tarhunta letter, this time because of his failure to provide Mursili with timely military support.

 Manapa-Tarhunta was eventually deposed and replaced by someone named Masturi, who may have been his son.
 Masturi's ascent to the throne was supported by Mursili's successor Muwatalli II, and the kingdom appears to have remained loyal to the Hittites under his rule.
 However, it once again revolted after Masturi was himself deposed by someone named Tarhunta-Radu, seemingly with the support of the Ahhiyawa.
 This revolt was crushed by the Hittite king Tudhaliya IV, after which a descendant of Manapa-Tarhunta was reinstalled on the Seha River Land's throne.